ITfoxtec/FoxIDs/docs/deployment.md

 - FoxIDs service default domain is `https://foxidsxxxx.azurewebsites.net` which can be changed to a custom primary domain like e.g., `https://somedomain.com` or `https://auth.somedomain.com`
 - FoxIDs Control default domain is `https://foxidscontrolxxxx.azurewebsites.net` which can be changed to a custom primary domain like e.g., `https://control.somedomain.com` or `https://foxidscontrol.somedomain.com`

-Custom primary domains are configured in Azure portal on the FoxIDs App Service and the FoxIDs Control App Service production slot under the `Custom domains` tab and by clicking the `Add custom domain` link.
-The FoxIDs site support one primary domain and multiple secondary domains, where the FoxIDs Control only support one primary domain.
+The FoxIDs site support one primary domain and multiple [custom domains](custom-domain.md) (secondary domains), where the FoxIDs Control only support one primary domain.

 Configure new primary custom domain: